-This walking tour takes you to historic sites in connection with the construction and the fall of the Berlin Wall.
-It starts out at the former border crossing Bornholmer Strasse where the Wall was opened in November 1989 and takes you to the Wall Memorial at Bernauer Strasse where you will see sites of tunnel escapes, a reconstructed death strip, former ghost train stations and a memorial to people who died at the Berlin Wall.
-Come to experience history where it has been made!
+This walking tour takes you to historic sites that have to do with the construction and the fall of the Berlin Wall.
+The tour starts at the former border crossing Bornholmer Strasse where the Wall was opened in November 1989 and takes you to the Wall Memorial at Bernauer Strasse where you will see sites of tunnels escapes, a reconstructed death strip, a former “ghost train” station and a memorial to people who died at the Berlin Wall.
+Experience history where it has been made!

 - Small groups with up to 12 participants